SumoLogic/sumologic-documentation/docs/csa/application-security.md

 DevSecOps teams are often already incorporating solutions like code scanning, posture management, and workload protection into their processes, but more is needed.
 Siloed solutions don’t adequately address developers' increasingly complex application security needs.

 An IT team must see its full security posture to give applications the protection they require.
-These practices start by collecting security and event log data from every infrastructure, application and the network supporting the application.
+These practices start by collecting security and event log data from every infrastructure, application, and network supporting the application.

 ### Protecting applications during the CI/CD lifecycle

 Cloud Security Analytics offers full-stack visibility throughout the following phases of the CI/CD lifecycle, so you can monitor security, increase reliability, and speed up processes all in one place:
-* [Coding](#coding).
+* **Coding**.
 Manage access to sources of code and building environments.
-* [Building and testing](#building-and-testing).
+* **Building and testing**.
 Ensure code does not introduce vulnerabilities before it is executed.
-* [Deploying and running](#building-and-testing).
+* **Deploying and running**.
 Identify outage causes quickly to limit downtime.
-* [Monitoring](#monitoring).
+* **Monitoring**.
 Examine employee access and overall application usage for ongoing threat detection.

 #### Coding

-Code environment and repository access should be monitored from a central location, enabling DevSecOps teams to see data from all applications in one place for complete visibility.
+Code environment and repository access should be monitored from a central location, such as a [data lake](/docs/csa/data-lakes/), enabling DevSecOps teams to see data from all applications in one place for complete visibility.
 This enhances a team’s capabilities to glean extra information from logs by adding contextual relationships to data and distinguishing static code.

 Build tools and code repositories can become entry points for malicious code.
 With poisoned pipeline execution (PPE), attackers insert unauthorized code into these environments, which runs as part of the CI/CD lifecycle to infect the larger application.
 Visualizing who is in these environments, when and where they are accessing them, and what changes they are making helps identify problematic user behavior.
 Sumo Logic’s consolidated log data uses additional context to enrich access information, helping identify unauthorized access and code insertion.